Videos show Las Vegas crash involving NFL star Marshawn Lynch in case that ended in parking ticket

 Court records show Lynch pleaded nolo contendere — accepting violation but denying guilt — to a charge of stopping, standing, or parking prohibited in specified places, which is a misdemeanor.
 A judge ordered him to pay a $750 fine.

-“This is a non-story,” Lynch’s attorneys Richard Schonfeld and David Chesnoff said in a statement to 8 News Now about the February incident.
+“This is a non-story,” Lynch’s attorneys Richard Schonfeld and David Chesnoff said in a statement to KLAS about the February incident.
 “Marshawn addressed this matter many months ago and was found responsible for a parking violation.”

-The I-Team contacted Las Vegas Justice Court, asking further questions about the plea.
-The court said it was negotiated between the Clark County District Attorney’s Office and Lynch’s attorneys.
+The court told KLAS the plea was negotiated between the Clark County District Attorney’s Office and Lynch’s attorneys.

 On Aug.
-9, Las Vegas Metro police arrested Lynch on suspicion of DUI after a traffic stop at Fairfield and West Utah avenues around 7:30 in the morning.
+9, Las Vegas Metro police arrested Lynch on suspicion of DUI after a traffic stop around 7:30 in the morning.

 Officers said they found Lynch “asleep behind the wheel with the vehicle in an undrivable condition.”
 The car, a 2020 Shelby GT500 Coupe, was unregistered, police said.